intelligence-csd-auth-gr/LionLearn/LionForests/README.md

     - http://ceur-ws.org/Vol-2659/mollas.pdf, Accepted to NeHuAI of ECAI2020
     - https://arxiv.org/abs/1911.08780, available on arxiv as well

+## Debugging
+When running the Comparison Notebooks, if you have any problems with CHIRPS, just try changing asyng_walk from True to False.

 ## Contributors on Altruist
 Name | Email
 --- | ---